jpconstantineau/pykey/documentation/docs/getting_started.md

 ## Install CircuitPython on it

 Go [here](https://circuitpython.org/downloads) and download the latest CircuitPython for your hardware.
 PyKey uses features included in CircuitPython 7.0.0.
-You can download the Absolute Newest (automated builds) or the latest 7.0.0 alpha (release).
+You can download the Absolute Newest (automated builds) or the latest 7.0.0 release.
 Don't download a 6.x release as some of the necessary modules have only been included since 7.0.0.

 ## Download and Install the CircuitPython Libraries

 You will need to download the libraries from [here](https://circuitpython.org/libraries).
 Since there are hundreds of different libraries included in the package, they generally won't fit if you copy them all to your board.
 As such, you only need to copy the ones that are needed.
+Typically this is the following:

+* adafruit_hid (folder)
+* neopixel.mpy (file)

 ## Read the basics of CircuitPython